 Josh Friend (Modestep)

 Two bands that had masses of people discussing their future headliner credentials, Twin Atlantic were favourites in the NME/Radio 1 Stage while Bring Me The Horizon played a crowd destroying set before the headliners.

-Special mention also have to go out to the Mini Band – the YouTube ‘Enter Sandman’ sensations – who opened The Pit.
+Special mention also has to go out to Mini Band – the YouTube ‘Enter Sandman’ sensations – who opened The Pit.
 The band, all under 15 and excellent musicians, got to meet their idols Metallica later in the day.